 Larissa Ferreira, Founder and Executive Director

 Born in São Paulo, Brazil, Larissa Ferreira founded AnnexB in 2016, and in collaboration with Brazilian artists, aims to bring art of her home country closer to her current residence of NYC.
 She holds a Master of Arts in Arts Administration from Baruch College - The City University of New York and has a professional background built over 10 years of experience in different sectors in Brazil.
-In New York, Larissa has worked at Coburn Projects, Residency Unlimited, and as a freelancer for art consultants and community building projects.
+In New York, Larissa has worked at Coburn Projects, Residency Unlimited, and as a freelancer for art consultants and community engagement projects.

 Tatiane Schilaro, Creative Director